ncarrillo/xanite/README.md

 ## Contributing

-If you want to contribute as a developer, please contact us in the Discord
+If you want to contribute as a developer, please contact us in discord

 ## Credits
 Developed by @FreePalestine1970 and @Yebot32 on Telegram.